Ashutoshbind15/dev-iterate/README.md

     - OpenRouter embedding model (`qwen/qwen3-embedding-4b`)
   - Then summarizes with an AIAgent and POSTs back to `POST /topic-research-summary` (kind: `rag`).

+This end-to-end “summary generation” pipeline is visualized in **`architecture-diagrams/summary-gen.png`**.

 #### RSS ingestion + summarization

 - **`rss_summarizer.yml`**

   - Iterates over a KV-configured list of RSS URLs and calls a subflow per feed.

 - **`rss_single_summarizer.yml`**